Important warning for older adults with dementia:

 How should this medicine be used?

-Aripiprazole comes as a tablet, a solution (liquid), and an orally disintegrating tablet (tablet that dissolves quickly in the mouth) to take by mouth.
+Aripiprazole comes as a tablet, a solution (liquid), an orally disintegrating tablet (tablet that dissolves quickly in the mouth) to take by mouth.
 It is usually taken once a day with or without food.
+Apriprazole also comes as a tablet that contains a sensor device to take by mouth to be used in adults to provide information about how the medication is taken.
 Take aripiprazole at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take aripiprazole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Do not try to push the orally disintegrating tablet through the foil.
 Instead, use dry hands to peel back the foil packaging.
 Immediately take out the tablet and place the entire tablet on your tongue.
 Do not try to split the tablet.
 The tablet will quickly dissolve and can be swallowed without liquid.
 If necessary, liquid can be used to take the orally disintegrating tablet.

 Swallow the tablets and the tablet with a sensor whole; do not divide, crush, or chew.